MacLemon/CongressChecklist/README.md

 - Torch (Have spare batteries or rechargeables and a matching charger that works with 230V≈ @50Hz)
 - Headlamp
 - LED throwies
-- tesla coils
+- Tesla coils
-- headphones (so you don't have to talk to other carbon units while traveling)
+- Headphones (so you don't have to talk to other carbon units while traveling)
-- all your devices!!1 (Raspberry Pi, Arduino, FreedomBox, DreamPlug, …)
+- All your devices!!1 (Raspberry Pi, Arduino, FreedomBox, DreamPlug, …)
 	- + cables + SD-cards (+ GPIO equipment)
 	- + extra WiFi antenna (USB) and/or extra Ethernet cord

 ### Other gear
-- pocket knife ([Conforming to the German Weapons Act:][29] Blade must not exceed 12cm; Folding knifes with locking blades must not be designed to be opened with one hand.
+- Pocket knife ([Conforming to the German Weapons Act:][29] Blade must not exceed 12cm; Folding knifes with locking blades must not be designed to be opened with one hand.
 Also, “thrusting weapons” such as daggers, stilettos, swords etc. are restricted items.)
     - Swiss knife
     - Victorinox cybertool
     - Leatherman (check for one-handed opening mechanisms, such as thumb holes or studs)
-- screw drivers, pit set
+- Screw drivers, pit set
-- soldering iron
+- Soldering iron
-- any other tools you may need (even if unlikely)
+- Any other tools you may need (even if unlikely)
-- analog notebook (dead tree style)
+- Analog notebook (dead tree style)
-- pen, pencil, quill
+- Pen, pencil, quill
 - Winkekatze
-- rubber ducks
+- Rubber ducks
 - NERF guns and ammuntion
-- musical instruments (guitar, trumpet, grand piano, theremin, laser harp, cajón, gameboy, ukulele, tesla coils)
+- Musical instruments (guitar, trumpet, grand piano, theremin, laser harp, cajón, gameboy, ukulele, tesla coils)
 - Electronic Tuner (with fresh batteries)
-- cable ties
+- Cable ties
 - A Slinky for the escalators
-- duct tape or gaffer tape (vital)
+- Duct tape or gaffer tape (vital)
-- knitting/sewing needles and yarn (for guerrilla knitting/yarn bombing)
+- Knitting/sewing needles and yarn (for guerrilla knitting/yarn bombing)
-- a blanket
+- A blanket
-- a pillow (and sleeping bag/camping mat if you intend to sleep at the gym or in heaven)
+- A pillow (and sleeping bag/camping mat if you intend to sleep at the gym or in heaven)

 ## If you travel with your dog
 Please check in advance if dogs are allowed at the event you want to attend.
 Guide dogs are usually exempt, even if dogs are not allowed.
 - Blanket
 - Food (wet & dry, Snacks)
-- containers for water and food
+- Containers for water and food
-- brush
+- Brush
-- tick forceps / tick tweezers
+- Tick forceps / tick tweezers
-- backup leash
+- Backup leash
-- medication
+- Medication

 ## Securing your devices